qns7/macOS.qotfiles/README.md

     f16 : skhd -k "0xB0" # dictation
     f17 : skhd -k "0xB2" # do not disturb
     ```
-3. The additional keys on the far right of the Q1 I use as follows
+3. The additional keys on the far right of the Q1 I use as follows:
     ```
                                F13      F14
                                         MPLY